rchari66/vdock/README.md

 # vdock
 #### Intro:
-Vdock is tool with an intergrated IDE for managing [hugo](https://gohugo.io/) site efficiently.
+Vdock is a tool with an intergrated IDE for managing [hugo](https://gohugo.io/) site efficiently.
 <br>
 It provides features like
 * IDE to edit the blog